 The PSAT is given each October.
 Most students take it in 11th grade.
 Some take it in both 10th grade “as practice” and 11th grade “for real”.
 Only 11th grade PSAT scores count for National Merit Scholarship purposes.
 Therefore rising sophomores should only be concerned about the PSAT in the following situations:

 The PLAN and ACT Aspire

 PLAN was a PSAT counterpart used until 2014.
 PLAN has been replaced from one test to a series of tests that measure students’ knowledge in grades 3 – 10, called ACT Aspire.
 ACT Aspire markets these tests to schools, which select tests are free for all ages.
 The tests for grades 9 & 10 are close to the ACTs format.
-They arescaled from 400 – 499, but ACT Aspire provides a conversion table to the ACTs 0 – 36 scale.
+They are scaled from 400 – 499, but ACT Aspire provides a conversion table to the ACTs 0 – 36 scale.

 As of now, ACT Aspire is not available to families; instead schools sign up a whole class of students.
 Aspire does not do career aptitude the way PLAN used to do.
 Aspire does give schools measures of learning at each grade level.
 ACT Aspire does NOT have a National Merit equivalent like the PSAT does.